antoni0s/argos-sniffer/README.md

 # Argos Sniffer (`argos-sniffer`)

 **`argos-sniffer`** is a high-performance, lightweight, passive packet capture and network telemetry engine written in C for **OpenWrt** gateways and Linux hosts.
-It serves as the data collection core for the **Argos Network Sentinel** ecosystem, quietly observing local traffic with zero network overhead, zero packet injection, and complete passivity.
+It serves as the data emitter core for the **Argos Network Sentinel** ecosystem, quietly observing local traffic with zero network overhead, zero packet injection, and complete passivity.

 ---